Danny Dayton

-Danny Dayton (born Daniel David Segall, November 20, 1923 – February 6, 1999) was an American actor and television director.
+Danny Dayton (November 20, 1923 – February 6, 1999) was an American actor and television director.
 Beginning in the 1950s, he played many roles in film and on TV.
 He had a recurring role as Hank Pivnik on All in the Family and had guest roles in M*A*S*H, The Incredible Hulk, Charlie's Angels and The Love Boat.